 What are the consequences of cleft palate repair done incorrectly?

 What are the consequences of cleft palate repair done incorrectly?
 This is a very common question asked by a lot of patients and their relatives to Dr. Sunil Richardson at Richardsons Dental and Craniofacial Hospital, South India.
 A precise perfect cleft palate repair surgery by a competent experienced surgeon in a craniofacial team is the best way to get ‘normal’ speech in more than 95% of patients.

 The easiest way is to look inside the palate of the patient.
-See if looks and moves and behaves like a person’s palate who doesn’t have a cleft palate.
+Find out if there are any anomalies in the appearance, movement or behavior of the palate.
 For example, there should be no holes in the palate.
 If there is a hole, however tiny it maybe, it will prevent the patient from developing clear intelligible speech and should be fixed ASAP.

 If there is no uvula?

 This is also not a good situation and in most cases needs some redo or revision surgery.
-If the soft palate doesn’t move.
+Another case is when the soft palate doesn’t move.

 This is again because of improper muscle repair in the primary surgery and needs to be fixed.
-Lateral flouro videoscopy and cone Beam ct scans would be needed to evaluate the defective reconstruction before planning to reconstruct.
+Lateral fluoro videoscopy and cone Beam CT scans would be needed to evaluate the defective reconstruction before planning to reconstruct.